 The College of Education started looking for a way to prepare interns for certification and lower travel costs in the program.
 They needed a remote solution to record lessons, help interns reflect, and spare the supervisors hours of driving.

 That’s when they discovered GoReact, a web-based video software for capturing recordings of students and giving time-coded feedback on their performance.
-It sounded like a perfect fit, but there were still questions.
+The video observation tool sounded like a perfect fit, but there were still questions.
 Would a high-tech solution prove too complex for some of the older faculty?

 Dr. Miller authorized a pilot to see if GoReact truly was the needed solution to their travel issues and, more importantly, if her instructors would actually use it.